 Perks can make loyal customers feel like VIPs.
 Loyalty programs give them one more reason to shop with you over a competitor.
 So what can you do to reward your best customers?

 Going the extra mile to surprise and delight means showing gratitude for customers.
-Create a mutual relationship of appreciation between your company and its most reliable customers, and they’ll reward you with brand loyalty.
+Create a mutual relationship of appreciation between your company and its most reliable customers via relationship marketing, and they’ll reward you with brand loyalty.

 3. Regular customer surveys